LeeJoonJie/task-manager/UserGuide.md

 Tags        | Optional         | Tags eg. can be used to represent custom categories.
 Can have multiple tags but no repeats.

 <br/>
     :memo: When adding tags, press the 'Enter' or ',' key to add a tag after typing it in the input box.
 This also means tags cannot have ',' characters in them.

 :memo: Tags will appear as blue boxes below the input box if they have been successfully added.

 :memo: To rearrange tags, use the mouse to drag and drop the blue tag boxes to the desired position.

+    :memo: To rearrange tags, use the mouse to drag and drop the blue tag boxes to the desired position.
+    :memo: Tags will appear as blue boxes below the input box if they have been successfully added.

-### 3.2 Edit Task
+### 3.4 Edit Task

 Click the 'Edit' icon at the bottom right of the task card.

-### 3.3 Delete Task
+### 3.5 Delete Task

 Click the 'Delete' icon at the bottom right of the task card.

 :exclamation: This action is not reversible.
 Please make sure you want to do this before pressing the button.

-### 3.4 Delete all Tasks
+### 3.6 Delete all Tasks

 Click the 'Delete all' button on the Homepage.